hashicorp/design-system/website/docs/components/copy/snippet/partials/guidelines/guidelines.md

 !!!
 Do

-When there are many secondary links on a page, like in a stepper form, it's important to use the `primary` color to highlight each Copy Snippet's importance for completing a task.
+When there are many secondary links on a page, like in a stepper form, it’s important to use the `primary` color to highlight each Copy Snippet’s importance for completing a task.

 ![Example of the Copy Snippet component in a stepper form](/assets/components/copy/copy-snippet-stepper-do.png)